RussellChien/alpaca-trading-bot/README.md

 # alpaca-trading-bot
-Basic trading bot that uses the Alpaca API to execute trades; coded in Python
+Basic trading bot that uses the Alpaca API to execute trades according to an algorithm; coded in Python